E language: Etymology

-The E language's unusual pinyin-transliterated name, which is also an autonym, consists of a single letter e.
-The character, which is written "诶" in Simplified Chinese and "誒" in Traditional Chinese, usually denotes an expression of affirmation.
+The E language's unusual name, which is also an autonym, derives from the pinyin transliteration of the rare Mandarin syllable 誒 (诶, ê̄) ([ɛ˥]), which conventionally denotes an expression of affirmation (and is distinguished from ē in pinyin by the use of a circumflex).
 The language's speakers also refer to their language as Kjang E [kiaŋ˥ ɛ˥].
 Wusehua is a derogatory name for E.

 Geographical distribution

 In 1992, E was spoken by about 30,000 people, but by 2008 this number had dwindled to 9,000.
-Most E speakers are classified as Zhuang by the Chinese government.
-E speakers live in the Guangxi autonomous region of China, specifically in the Rongshui Miao county and border areas of Luocheng Mulao.
-Villages inhabited by E speakers include Xiatan, Simo, Xinglong, and the Yonglei district.
-E speakers' most commonly spoken other languages are Yue Chinese and the Guiliu variant of Southwestern Mandarin.
+Gao (2016) reported that there were 5,000 speakers of E. Most E speakers are classified as Zhuang by the Chinese government.
+E speakers live in Rongshui Miao Autonomous County and border areas of Luocheng Mulao Autonomous County in Guangxi.
+In Rongshui County, the three main villages inhabited by E speakers are Xiatan 下覃村, Simo 四莫村, and Xinglong 兴隆村 in Yongle Township 永乐乡.
+E speakers' most commonly spoken other languages are the Liujia dialect (六甲话) of Yue Chinese and the Guiliu variant of Southwestern Mandarin.